dario-cruz/dariocruz.dev/blog/2025-12-11-LearningLinuxArch/index.md

 ##### Network Manager

-I will we installing the `networkmanager` tool as well.
+I will be installing the `networkmanager` tool as well.
 This is a suite of tools that aid in network connectivity on Linux, Arch included.
 Using `pacman` to install and then using `systemctl` to enable the service on our Arch install.

 ![Network Manager 01](img/Linux%20Deep%20Dive%20-%20Learning%20Linux%20via%20Arch-1765476114063.webp)